ONLINE ORDERS AVAILABLE ~ LAVENDER SHOP WILL REOPEN FEBRUARY 8TH 2023

 Why are you open when your lavender is not in bloom?
 So many of the people wanted our lavender products we handcrafted here at the farm through the year, we opened up our own shop so visitors could enjoy our products all year.
 Some also to see a glimpse of the farm and see how the lavender changes, also well as our other flowers (zinnias, dahlias, and sunflowers) that allow you to see something in bloom at other times of the year.
 We also have our shop here at the farm where we make over 100 different lavender products for you to browse.

 Do you offer group tours?
-Yes, by reservations so we can give your group attention to guide them around the farm and give information about the lavender and flowers.
+Email us for reserving your tour for the months of March, April, August - October only.
+We can give your group attention to guide them around the farm and give information about the lavender and flowers.
 We are so busy during June, so we can only allow a very small number of groups at this time.
 Once it is full, groups will have to choose another month to get a tour.

 Can I get married here?
-No. We are not a wedding venue.
-We just do not have a building to house peopler have the staff to handle such an event; however, we do welcome wedding parties for photos at the lavender fields with reservations.
+We would love to see weddings here, but unfortunately we are very small and do not have wedding venue.
+We do welcome wedding parties for photos at the lavender fields with reservations.
 Please contact us for more information and pricing.
 Check the photography page for more information.

 How can I take the best pictures of Lavender from my cell phone?
 We highly recommend taking photos with your cell phones while visiting.
 To take a great picture of lavender you will need to bend down and take photos from the top of lavender to capture the beautiful purple buds during bloom.
 Be sure the person taking the photo has their back to the sun.
 Best times are when we first open up or near closing time.
 Once the sun is up high in the sky the sun will wash out the purple blooms of the lavender.

 Can Professional Photographers take photos at the farm?
-Yes, we are happy to work with professional photographers and do require professionals to pay for your session and reserve your time during closed hours.
+We love to see photos of the farm, but we only allow pictures to be taken with your cell phone during open shop/farm hours.
+For professional photos we do require you to make a reservation booking with us for after hours, which there is a fee for.
 Check out our page here for more specific information.
 You may also check our Facebook page for weekly look of the farm.
-Non-professional photographers are welcome to take photos during open shop hours with your cells phones without an extra charge (except normal entrance fee).
+Non-professional photographers are welcome to take photos with your cell phone and would love for you to tag us.

 Is the farm wheelchair accessible?
 The shop and the front yard is wheelchair accessible and fairly flat.
 The back yard has grass between rows and the yard slants back to the woods making it difficult for wheelchairs to pass through.